This article applies to both “stationary” yoga teachers (like most of us) AND yoga teachers who’d like to take their yoga biz on the road.

 And not just a few social media pages that you randomly post to.
 We’re talking about taking this online thing seriously.
 Committing time and energy to learning some new skills and expanding your impact as a yoga entrepreneur.

 The first step is creating a website.
-If you haven’t already, be sure to download our Beginner’s guide to creating a website.
-Join over 5,000 yoga teachers.
+If you haven’t already, be sure to enroll in our free video training to learn how to create a yoga website.
+You’ll be joining over 5,000 yoga teachers who have signed up already.

 Before we get into the strategies for taking your yoga biz online… let’s address an important question – WHY go online in the first place?